Information for students, faculty and staff regarding COVID-19. (Updated: 2 June 2020)

 Every doctoral student must have an individual study plan (ISP), that follows the UID PhD goal attainment matrix.
 These are tools for planning and follow-up of each doctoral student's education.
 The doctoral student and the supervisors must perform a follow-up of the ISP at least once a year.
 All information in the ISP must conform to the rules in the Legal framework at Umeå University.
-As of the study year 2016-17, Umeå University uses a web-based ISP tool.
+As of the study year 2019-20, the faculty of Science and Technology at Umeå University uses a new ISP Template instead of the previous web-based ISP tool.

 Umeå Institute of Design applies the following basic additions beyond those set out in Regler för utbildning på forskarnivå vid Umeå universitet:

 A full-time graduate student is entitled to continuous supervision to the amount 150 hours per year (compared to the mandatory minimum requirement of 100 clock hours per year) during the four years of study.
 A part-time graduate student is entitled to supervision for at most 8 years.
 For studies with a licentiate degree as the goal, the right to supervision is 150 hours per year over 2 years full time studies The time includes all the supervisors' activities related to the supervision of the student.

 Since PhD students at Umeå Institute of Design do not conduct full-time studies, but 80% studies and 20% teaching, the amount of supervision hours allocated to each student is 120 hours per year.
 These hours are divided between the appointed supervisors, according to the needs of the PhD student, and include supervision meetings, reading of texts and materials, and participation in meetings of supervisors etc.

 It is always the supervisor who is responsible for reporting credits, never the PhD student.
 However, the PhD student is responsible for checking their transcript of records on a regular basis to verify that credits are reported, and to raise any issues with UID administration if necessary.